ISCDtoolbox/Commons/README.md

 your Mac OS system (and both be symbolic links pointing in fact to the *libSystem.B.dylib* library) as well as their associated header files.

-Optionally, you may want to benefit from multi-threading by using the [OpenMP](https://www.openmp.org/) library (*libomp.dylib* with apple clang).
+Optionally, you may want to benefit from multi-threading by using [OpenMP](https://www.openmp.org/) (library named *libomp.dylib* with apple clang).
 This library as well as its associated header files should not be installed on your computer by default, contrarily to the previous libraries.
 It is only optional and for installing it, just type in a command prompt
 ```
 brew install libomp
 ```